osscameroon/osscameroon-blog/content/post/contributors/yokwejuste.md

 tags: ["Open-source", "github"]
 authors: ["yokwejuste"]
 ---
 Hi, I'm Yokwejuste, a young inspired blogger, an aspiring computer engineer.
-I like to trying everything and being involve in tech 😅.
+I like to trying everything and being involved in tech 😅.
 The fields in which I'm involved are: Data Science, Web Development, Blockchain, Cloud Computing and AI.